 Wrongful death lawsuits function very similarly to personal injury suits, as both hinge on the plaintiff proving the defendant’s negligence.
 However, wrongful death claims carry a few special considerations.
 It’s a good idea for Philadelphia residents to understand wrongful death and how it applies in civil cases.
 In the event that a loved one dies due to the negligence of another party, the surviving loved ones should have some idea of what their options for securing compensation might be.

-Wrongful Death in PA
+Wrongful Death Statues in Philadelphia, PA

 Every state has unique statutes and laws surrounding wrongful death.
 These laws typically dictate who may file a wrongful death claim, what compensation may be claimed, and the statute of limitations for filing such a claim.